 Although unappealing and embarrassing, fungal infections in the foot skin and toe nails are common.
-The correct term for the fungi in toe nails is Onychomycosis, and it is often hard to eliminate by common cleansing means.
-On the other hand, fungal infections on the foot skin are coined as Tinea or Athlete’s Foot.
+The correct term for the fungi in toe nails is Onychomycosis Fungal infections on the foot skin are coined as Tinea or Athlete’s Foot.
 Most of the time, fungal infection on the skin leads to infection on the nails, and vice versa.

-A nail infected with a fungus can manifest itself with discoloration – it may turn yellow, white, or black.
+Fungal nails are discolored – it may turn yellow, white, or black.
 Occasionally, the nail rises and separates from the nail bed of the toe.
 Infected nails may also thicken and become deformed.
-It may eventually develop into ingrown toenails which are very painful.
+It may eventually develop into ingrown toenails, which are very painful.

-Moreover, it is also crucial for people with diabetes to have their toenails and foot skin checked.
-A patient with diabetes is at a high risk of getting fungal infections, and he or she should seek immediate intervention at the first sign of infection.
+It is also crucial for people with diabetes to have their toenails and skin checked.
+A patient with diabetes is at a high risk of getting fungal infections, which compromise the quality nails and skin.
+This can lead to infections and ulcerations if not managed.

 Signs of fungal infection on the nail includes:

 Symptoms of Tinea or Athlete’s Foot include: